 Bryman College is open five days a week.
-Classes start monthly.
+Classes start monthly with exception of the X-Ray, Ultrasound, and Echocardiographer programs which start quarterly.
 A complete school calendar with all start dates is included at the end of this catalog.